 Address: 538 Airport Rd, Sedona, AZ 86336, United States

-The Sedona Airport Scenic Lookout is an awesome viewpoint, and if you’re flying into Sedona, this one is right outside the airport!
+The Sedona Airport Scenic Lookout is an incredible viewpoint, and if you’re flying into Sedona, this one is right outside the airport!
 You get great views and the red rock formations around this area of West Sedona.
-You’ll find the lookout at the end of the airport road, conveniently there is a large lot where you can park your car for $3.
+You’ll find the lookout at the end of the airport road.
+Conveniently, there is a large lot where you can park your car for $3.

-Pets are allowed here but there are certain restrictions in place you should check.
-If you’re looking for adventurous hiking trails, you can take the Sedona Airport Loop Trail which is about 3.5 miles long.
-It’s moderately difficult and it takes roughly 2 hours to complete for strong walkers.
+Pets are allowed here, but there are certain restrictions in place you should check.
+If you’re looking for adventurous hiking trails, you can take the Sedona Airport Loop Trail about 3.5 miles long.
+It’s moderately difficult and takes roughly 2 hours to complete for strong walkers.

-It’s a simply beautiful and very scenic route but it’s quite rocky; however, it’s not that steep and can be hiked without having to exert yourself too much.
+It’s a simply beautiful and very scenic route, but it’s pretty rocky; however, it’s not that steep and can be hiked without having to exert yourself too much.

-If you have kids, the viewpoint will be a great way to view that magnificent scenery without having to explore all of the hiking trails.
-There are several places in the area where you can enjoy the views without having to take long, tiring hikes.
+If you have kids, the viewpoint will be a great way to view that magnificent scenery without exploring all the hiking trails.
+There are several places in the area where you can enjoy the views without taking long, tiring hikes.

 The nearby Chapel of the Holy Cross is an international architectural marvel, sandwiched between two red rocks and offers some of the best views in all directions.
 Oak Creek Canyon Scenic Drive will bring the scenery to you as you enjoy your drive.

-Airport Mesa is a top photography destination, and it also offers a breathtaking sunset view over the red rocks.
+Airport Mesa is a top photography destination, offering a breathtaking sunset view over the red rocks.
 You will also have some great views from Uptown Sedona from this point too.